New

 There is medium ocean tide on this date.
 Sun and Moon gravitational forces are not aligned, but meet at very acute angle, so their combined tidal force is moderate.

-The Moon is 28 days old.
-Earth's natural satellite is moving from the second to the final part of current synodic month.
+The Moon is 28 days old and navigating from the second to the final part of the current synodic month.
 This is lunation 59 of Meeus index or 1012 from Brown series.

-The length of the lunation is 29 days, 11 hours and 39 minutes.
-It is 37 minutes longer than the next lunation's length.
-The lengths of the following synodic months are going to decreasing with the true anomaly getting closer to the value it has at the point of New Moon at perigee (∠0° or ∠360°).
+The length of this lunation is 29 days, 11 hours and 39 minutes and it is 37 minutes longer than the upcoming lunation's length.
+The lengths of the following synodic months are going to decrease with the lunar orbit true anomaly getting closer to the value it has at the point of New Moon at perigee (∠0° or ∠360°).

 The length of the current synodic month is 1 hour and 5 minutes shorter than the mean synodic month length.
 It is 5 hours and 4 minutes longer compared to 21st century's shortest synodic month length.

-8 days after point of apogee on 2 November 2004 at 18:09 in ♋ Cancer.
-The lunar orbit is getting narrow, while the Moon is moving towards the Earth.
-It will keep this direction over the next 3 days, until the Moon reaches the point of next perigee on 14 November 2004 at 13:54 in ♐ Sagittarius.
+8 days since point of apogee on 2 November 2004 at 18:09 in ♋ Cancer the lunar orbit is getting narrow while the Moon is moving towards the Earth.
+It will keep this direction over the next 3 days until the Moon reaches the point of next perigee on 14 November 2004 at 13:54 in ♐ Sagittarius.

-Moon is in descending node in ♏ Scorpio at 07:43 crossing the ecliptic from North to South to meet ascending node 12 days later on 24 November 2004 at 04:05 in ♉ Taurus.
+Moon is in descending node in ♏ Scorpio at 07:43 crossing the ecliptic from North to South.
+Lunar position remains south of if for the upcoming 12 days until Moon's next ascending node later on 24 November 2004 at 04:05 in ♉ Taurus.

-9 days since the previous standstill on 2 November 2004 at 01:32 in ♋ Cancer when the Moon has reached North declination of ∠28.042°, the lunar orbit is extending southward over the next 4 days to face maximum declination of ∠-28.013° at the point of next southern standstill on 15 November 2004 at 14:59 in ♐ Sagittarius.
+9 days since the last northern standstill on 2 November 2004 at 01:32 in ♋ Cancer when the Moon has reached North declination of ∠28.042° the lunar orbit is extending southward over the next 4 days to face maximum declination of ∠-28.013° at the point of next southern standstill on 15 November 2004 at 14:59 in ♐ Sagittarius.

 In 1 day on 12 November 2004 at 14:27 in ♏ Scorpio the Moon is going to be in a New Moon geocentric conjunction with the Sun and thus forming the next Sun-Moon-Earth syzygy alignment.